mui/material-ui/docs/data/base/components/modal/modal.md

 # Modal

-<p class="description">The modal component provides a solid foundation for creating dialogs, popovers, lightboxes, or whatever else.</p>
+<p class="description">The `Modal` component lets you create dialogs, popovers, lightboxes, and other windows that force the user to take action before continuing.</p>

 The component renders its `children` node in front of a backdrop component.
 The `Modal` offers important features: